Changing the world around us

 The CNPI AMR team work in close collaboration with the Global Antibiotic Research and Development Partnership (GARDP) and the Penta Foundation, a global Paediatric Infectious Diseases research network; the team have collaborated with many global partners to address and combat the emerging threat of AMR, particularly in neonates and children.

 Conducting major observational studies and surveys on antibiotic use globally in the ARPEC and GARPEC projects has supported trial planning and hypothesis generation, providing evidence base for conducting global antibiotic interventional clinical trials.
-This has included clinical trials to determine the optimal choice of drug, dose, duration and delivery to manage hospitalized children with severe pneumonia, PediCAP.
+This has included clinical trials to determine the optimal choice of drug, dose, duration and delivery to manage hospitalized children with severe pneumonia, including PediCAP.